-79. How can I access the EIC Community and what does it provide?
+85. How can I access the EIC Community and what does it provide?

 The EIC Community Platform is an exclusive, virtual business platform, where EIC innovators can connect and leverage potential business partnerships.
-It gathers all innovative companies and innovators funded under the European Innovation Council covering the EIC Accelerator, EIC Transition, EIC Pathfinder and Women TechEU programs, as well as coaches, national contact points, procurers and many more.
+It gathers all innovative companies and innovators funded under the European Innovation Council covering the EIC Accelerator, EIC Transition, EIC Pathfinder and Women TechEU programs, as well as coaches, national contact points, procurers, staff of the EIC ...and many more.